Uwin Iwin Consulting Services

 There is no one size fits all when it comes to creating an effective incentive programme.
-It is for this reason; Uwin recommends you take the opportunity to engage with our consulting services.
+It is for this reason; we recommend you take the opportunity to engage with our consulting services to ensure you have the right strategy in place for your incentive program.

-- Need Analysis: Identify objectives, Target Audience and Key Message.
+- Identify objectives, Target Audience and Key Message.

-- Collaboration Session: Marketing, Sales and Incentive Programme teams, clients and Uwin Iwinners.
+- Marketing, Sales and Incentive Programme teams, clients and Uwin Iwinners.

-- Idea Development: Research, Strategy, Programme Concept, Look and Feel and Communication Plan.
+- Research, Strategy, Programme Concept, Look and Feel and Communication Plan.

-- Feedback: Collaborate with client and refine programme elements.
+- Collaborate with client and refine programme elements.

-- Winning Results: Initiate timelines, budget finalisation and execution plan.
+- Initiate timelines, budget finalisation and execution plan.

 Uwin Iwin has designed all of its service offerings around the client’s needs

-Each of our services can be purchased on its own or in combination with others in a seamless bundle of services to meet a specific customer requirement.
+Each of our services can be purchased on its own or in combination with other services in to meet a specific customer requirement.
+We approach our consulting services from a strategic perspective to ensure you are getting the best solution for your business.

 Our services can be grouped into the following major categories